PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 });
 ```

 However, the tests will still fail since we haven’t created the `posts` table in our in-memory sqlite database yet.
-We need to tell our tests to first perform all migrations, then run the test.
+We need to tell our tests to first perform all migrations, before running the tests.

 Let’s load the migrations in the `getEnvironmentSetUp()` method of our `TestCase`:

 ```php
 // 'tests/TestCase.php'